dreth/dreth.github.io/blog/drafts/evaluate_crypto_projects/article.md

 - **TVL**: Total value locked.
 It's the sum of all assets locked in a protocol.
 It's important to note here that the value is not exactly 'locked', it's just contained in the protocol's smart contracts.
 Normally depositors can always withdraw whenever they want.

 - **Vampire attack**: When a project is created with the sole purpose of stealing liquidity and user activity from another by giving users a more comfortable/faster/cheaper way to transact or providing additional incentives as opposed to a competing project.
 Ex.
 SushiSwap on Uniswap in Q4 2020 (providing bigger incentives to LPs), or BSC (Binance Smart Chain) on Ethereum in Q1 2021 (providing cheaper gas fees at the cost of security, decentralization, long-term sustainability and spam mitigation).

+- **Airdrop**: An airdrop is an event where a project allocates and distributes a specific amount of its supply to non-insiders (investors, developers) and releases this portion of the supply to previous users, liquidity providers or even people that apply to it.

 ## Image sources